Evelyn Mason Wells: Light in the Lord

 ~Ephesians 5:8-9 CEB

-How wonderful it is that we can be children of the Light!
-Once we make the life-changing decision to accept Jesus’s free gift of salvation and begin to follow Him, we never have to walk in darkness again.
-He said we “have the light of life.”
-What comfort that gives us; what assurance we gain, when we know our Lord is leading us!
+How wonderful it is that we can be children of Light.
+Once we make the life-changing decision to accept Jesus’s free gift of salvation and follow Him, we never have to walk in darkness again.
+He said we have the light of life.
+What comfort that gives us and what assurance we gain when we know our Lord leads us.

-The light of Jesus shines through us and helps us to produce fruit.
-Just as light helps fruit grow in our gardens – good things like strawberries or watermelons – the light of the Lord produces fruit.
+The light of Jesus shines through us, helping us to produce fruit.
+So, just as light helps fruit grow in our gardens – good things like strawberries or watermelons – the light of the Lord produces fruit.
 His light consists of every kind of goodness, justice, and truth.
-In fact, according to Matthew 7:16, we are known by our fruits.
+In fact, we are known for our fruits.

 Another product of God’s light is justice.
-He is a just God, and justice is important to Him.
+He is a just God.
 He expects it to be important to us, as well.
 Throughout the Bible, we see examples of what is right, what is wrong, and how to live justly.
-Living in the light of Jesus means we must get to know Him and learn what is important to Him.
-As children of light, we are to treat others with mercy and justice, following Jesus’s example.
-God loves it when we show kindness to others and do what is right.
-Being kind and considerate in our daily walk is an opportunity to bless others.
+Living in the light of Jesus means we must know Him and learn what is important to Him.
+As children of light, we should follow Jesus’ example and treat others with mercy and justice.
+This also gives us an opportunity to bless them.

-“What is truth?”
-In John 18:37-39 NKJV, Pilate asked this question of Jesus who, as a wrongly-accused prisoner, was brought before him.
-There is no record of Pilate receiving an answer from Jesus.
-A good many people today have a mistaken belief that truth is open for interpretation.
-Some think truth is relative; they believe that what truth means for one person is not necessarily truth for everybody.
-Jesus defined truth as God’s word in John 17:17.
-Those of us who live in the light understand truth to be just as Jesus defined it.
-We are called to be truthful.
-Someone I knew at one time liked to say, “The truth may not be what we want to hear.
-But, it’s still the truth.”
+We must also shine God’s truth.
+Many people have a mistaken belief that truth is open for interpretation.
+They believe that truth for one person is not necessarily truth for everybody.
+Jesus defined truth as God’s Word.
+As children of light, we are called to be truthful.
+Someone once said, “The truth may not be what we want to hear, but it’s still the truth.”

-I am thankful for God’s protection and for his love and care.
-Knowing He is beside me in all the situations I face encourages me to depend on Him only.
-Just as the above verse tells us, I can produce fruit consisting of goodness, justice, and truth, as I continue to walk out my faith daily.
+I am thankful for God’s protection, love, and care.
+Knowing He is beside us in all situations should encourage us to depend on Him only.
+We can produce fruit consisting of goodness, justice, and truth.

 As children of the light of Jesus Christ, we can let our light shine in the darkness, and the darkness can never overcome it.
-We do not have to fear the bears the enemy sends into our lives.
+Therefore, we do not have to fear the bears the enemy sends into our lives.
 Jesus has overcome them.

-List ways you can exhibit justice to others.
+List some ways you can exhibit justice to others.

 Heavenly Father, thank You for being the light.
 You are here whenever I call on You, whether in desperation or thanksgiving.
-Give me the desire to share Your love to the world.
+Give me the desire to share Your love with the world.
+In Jesus’ name, amen.

 Genre: Non-fiction